 Soil gypsum is a method of chemical reclamation of saline soils with a large proportion of sodium in the soil absorbing complex (SAC) and alkaline reaction using gypsum (CaSO4⋅2H2O).
 Saline soils are characterized by unfavorable physical, chemical, physical-chemical and biological properties and low fertility.

-The gypsum method is scientifically grounded and developed by domestic scientists.
-The main merit in study of solonetz soils belongs to academician K.K.
+The method of soil gypsum is scientifically grounded and developed by domestic scientists.
+The main merit in the study of solonetz soils belongs to academician K.K.
 Gedroyts.

 Properties of alkaline (sodic) soils

 Sodic soils (solonets and solonchaks) occupy more than 30 million ha (26 million ha) in Russia, of which about 11 million ha are arable.
 Overall, sodic soils occupy about 115 million ha in CIS countries, of which 23.9 million ha are arable.

 Solonetz are widespread in the southern regions of the Volga region, Western and Eastern Siberia, the Southern Urals and Northern Caucasus, the steppe regions of Kazakhstan.
 There are separate areas of solonetz in the form of inclusions in the main land massifs.

 These soils are characterized by high cohesion, poor physical and chemical properties.
 In a damp condition they disperse under the influence of high concentrations of sodium, turning into a smeary mass.
 Processing of such soils leads to high clumpiness.
 In dry condition their processing is impossible.
 Yields in this case are low and of poor quality.
 Microbiological activity is weakened because of high alkalinity and unstable water regime.

 Improvement of sodic soils by changing reaction and composition of cations is achieved by application of gypsum.